FrigidSec/CTFWriteups/ASCWG/check/readme.md

 ![](https://github.com/FrigidSec/CTFWriteups/blob/master/ASCWG/check/_docs/check/5.png)

-yes i have renamed the variables to make it easy to understand..
+yes I have renamed the variables to make it easy to understand..

 then the function returns back to main... so let's follow...